LeaderPortfolio

 Philanthropy

-Preston is known for his philanthropy and has donated millions of dollars to various charitable organizations.
-In 1994, Preston endowed the Benjamin M. Preston scholarship at Atlantic Union College, of which his father was an alumnus.
+Preston is known for his philanthropy, supporting causes related to education, healthcare, and the arts.
+He endowed the Benjamin M. Preston scholarship at Atlantic Union College, which was named after his father.

 Career Timeline